Types of Value

 It is concerned with the extent to which a product is useful, has desired characteristics, and performs a desired function.

-- Appropriate features and characteristics - quality, aesthetics, creativity, and customisation.
+- Appropriate features and characteristics - quality, aesthetics, creativity, and customization.

 - Appropriate performance - performance quality, reliability, and service-support outcomes.